-With continued rapid economic growth, our net revenues in 2007 increased by 38.1% to Rmb 9,556.3 million (US\$1,398.2 million) compared to Rmb 6,920.5 million in 2006.
-This increase was primarily a result of higher unit sales of the 4-Series light-duty diesel and industrial engines.
-The income before minority interests was Rmb 743.0 million (US\$108.7 million) in 2007 as compared to income before minority interests of Rmb 172.9 million in 2006.
-Sales of the 6108 medium-duty and 6112 heavy-duty engines accounted for 14.9% and 6.7%, respectively, of the net revenues in 2007.
-Sales of the 6L and 6M heavy-duty diesel engines accounted for 3.3% and 5.9%, respectively, of the net revenues in 2007.
-Due mainly to the credit tightening by banks in China, there are more customers buying the light-duty diesel engines and industrial engines because the average selling price of these light-duty diesel and industrial engines were lower than the medium and heavy-duty engines.
-The overall gross margin of 20.4% for 2007 was higher than the 18.4% gross margin of 2006 mainly due to higher sales volume from higher production throughput and therefore greater economies of scale.
-Yuchai generated 34.1% and 32.1% of our net revenues in 2007 and 2006, respectively, from the lower margin light-duty diesel engines, and 53.1% and 54.7% of our net revenues in 2007 and 2006, respectively, from the higher margin of medium-duty and heavy-duty diesel engines.
+With continued rapid economic growth, our net revenues in 2008 increased by 8.7% to Rmb 10,384.0 million (US\$1,519.4 million) compared to Rmb 9,556.3 million in 2007.
+This increase was primarily a result of a general increase in prices from the sale of the new National III engines.
+The income before minority interests was Rmb 353.1 million (US\$51.7 million) in 2008 as compared to 715.4 million in 2007.
+Sales of the 6108 medium-duty and 6112 heavy-duty engines accounted for 14.4% and 6.0%, respectively, of the net revenues in 2008.
+Sales of the 6L and 6M heavy-duty diesel engines accounted for 5.6% and 4.4%, respectively, of the net revenues in 2008.
+Due mainly to the credit tightening by banks in China, there are more customers buying the light-duty diesel engines and industrial engines were lower than the medium and heavy-duty engines.
+The overall gross margin of 17.6 % for 2008 was lower than the 20.4% gross margin of 2007 mainly due to higher raw material costs.
+Yuchai generated 34.0% and 34.1% of our net revenues in 2008 and 2007, respectively, from the lower margin light-duty diesel engines, and 51.5% and 53.1% of our net revenues in 2008 and 2007, respectively, from the higher margin medium-duty and heavy-duty diesel engines.

-In 2007, we continued our efforts to control production costs and operating expenses.
+In 2008, we continued our efforts to control production costs and operating expenses.
 However, the costs and expenses related to the production of our diesel engines are not subject to significant variations which limit our ability to significantly reduce our costs and expenses.
 Our cost of goods sold mainly includes cost of materials consumed, factory overhead, direct labor, provision for product warranty and depreciation.
-We analyze our cost of goods sold based on our cost of manufacturing for each period equals cost of goods sold for the period plus or minus the change in period and finished goods inventory.
-In 2007, cost of materials consumed accounted for approximately 85.4% of our total cost of manufacturing.
+We analyze our cost of goods sold based on our cost of manufacturing for each period.
+Cost of manufacturing for each period equals cost of goods sold for the period plus or minus the change in period and finished goods inventory.
+In 2008, cost of materials consumed accounted for approximately 87.5% of our total cost of manufacturing.
 Our selling, general and administrative, or SG&A, expenses include advertising expenses, salaries and wages, freight charges, sales commission expenses and a large number of smaller expenses.
-Pursuant to the income tax law of the PRC concerning foreign investment and foreign enterprises (the "FEIT Law"), the applicable income tax rate through December 31, 2007 of Yuchai was 15%.
+Pursuant to the income tax law of the PRC concerning foreign investment and foreign enterprises (the "FEIT Law"), the applicable income tax rate through December 31, 2008 of Yuchai was 15%.
 Since January 1, 2002, Yuchai is subject to tax at a rate of 15% so long as it continues to qualify as a foreign-invested enterprise eligible for tax reductions under PRC income tax law.